What is a music grant?

 If you fail to do the second part, your grant becomes a loan that you have to pay back to the organization.
 That defeats the purpose of getting the grant in the first place – we could’ve just gone to the bank if we wanted to pay interest.

 Completing a grant happens after you’ve done everything you set out to do in your project.
 During this stage you’ll turn in the materials you’ve created (album audio, photos, videos, artwork, branding), a written report and supporting financial documents of how you spent the money you were awarded.
 Financial documents are typically invoices and proof-of-payment receipts to service providers you used during the project.

 If you didn’t spend the money like you said you would during the first part, and don’t properly account for it with proof– you can be in trouble.
 It’s important to be organized and responsible throughout the entire process for that reason.

 Should I hire a grant writer to apply for a grant on my behalf?

-Writing grant applications requires a number of skills such as copywriting and sales, but still requires talent on the artist’s behalf as the music ultimately helps decide the fate of the application.
+Writing grant applications requires a number of skills such as copywriting, project management and meticulous organization, but still requires talent on the artist’s behalf as the music that’s submitted decides the fate of the application.